diego-galdino/Erdos_Data_Science_Bootcamp_May22_CoverMyMeds/README.md

-# Erdos Institute - Data Science Bootcamp May 22
+# Erdos Institute - Data Science Bootcamp Spring 22

-# CoverMyMeds Corporate Project - Group Drugs4All
+This project is a requirement of completion for the Spring 2022 Data Science Bootcamp at the Erdos Institute (https://www.erdosinstitute.org/).
+This is a corporate project sponsored by CoverMyMeds.

+Group Members: Diego Galdino and Wayne Uy

 ## Problem statement